passlab/pinsight/README.md

 ### Build

-To build the main `visuomp` shared library, you will need to run CMake in the top-level directory of this repo:
+To build the main `visuomp` shared library, use the GNU `Makefile` provided in the top-level directory of this repo:

-    cmake build  # Creates a build tree in a folder named `build/`. cd build
-    make         # Actually builds everything.
+    make

-The instructions above will result in `libvisuomp.so` being located at `build/lib/libvisuomp.so`.
+The instructions above will result in `libvisuomp.so` being located at `lib/libvisuomp.so`.
-You can relocate or copy `libvisuomp.so` elsewhere if desired (It does not depend on anything outside itself).

-To copy `libvisuomp.so` up to the base of the repo, just run something like `cp build/lib/libvisuomp.so libvisuomp.so`.

 ### Run